 - Abstract Ocean Door Release Buttons

-I went with black, it's actually the 3rd one over in the color list.
-The little 3D stickers fit right over your door button, just be sure to wipe with alchol first, then line the sticker up with the dim LED on each of those buttons.
+I went with black.
+The little 3D stickers fit right over your door button.
+They have a slightly rubbery fee.
+Be sure to wipe with alchol first, then line the sticker up with the (dim) LED on each of those buttons.

 Do my parents and other car guests still sometimes pull the lever instead of push the button?
 Yes.
 But perhaps a little less often for those taking their first ride in a Model 3.
 Only time will tell.